 Related links :

 Practitioners of all forensic disciplines – including reporting officers, lawyers, accreditation bodies – having a University degree (at least BSc) or an equivalent degree of a higher education programme.

 The course team also offers two other online short courses: Essentials of DNA interpretation and Advanced DNA interpretation.
-In addition, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practitioners willing to acquire a comprehensive training (around 470 hours, 18 months in total).
+In addition, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practitioners willing to acquire a comprehensive training.

 - Be able to apply the likelihood ratio approach in casework

 - Help practitioners explain their reasoning in Court and feel at ease with expert debate and the published literature on interpretation

 - Acquire a good knowledge of probabilistic reasoning and elements of Bayesian networks in forensic science

 - Understand the principles of interpretation and the use of propositions at different levels (hierarchy of propositions)

 - Uncertainty in forensic science